Spatial Structures of Wind Farms: Correlation Analysis of the Generated Electrical Power: Results

-In order to investigate the assumption of a dependence on the wind direction, the correlation matrices are grouped as a function of the mean wind direction of all wind turbines over the respective observation period.
+In order to investigate whether for these long time periods a dependence of the correlation structure on the wind direction can be found in the correlation matrices, we grouped them as a function of the mean wind direction of all wind turbines over the respective observation period.
 The mean wind direction is calculated as the circular mean of all wind directions.
 The wind direction is divided into eight ranges of $45^\circ$ each.
 The ranges are divided so that they are centered around the wind directions that are orthogonal on the wind farm rows.
 The mean correlation matrices for the $45^\circ$ ranges of the wind direction, calculated elementwise, are shown in Fig.~\ref{fig:Corr_Red_Dir_Riffgat}.
 There are clear structural differences between the mean correlation matrices of the wind directions.
 For the north direction, the northern wind turbines $1$-$10$ show a strong positive correlation.
 The correlation for the first and second half of the row is stronger among each other than across the row.
 The correlation with the other wind turbines is significantly lower, often even negative.
 Thereby, wind turbines $1$-$5$, $11$-$15$, $21$-$25$ and wind turbines $6$-$10$, $16$-$20$, $26$-$30$ are respectively more strongly (positively) correlated with each other.
 Wind turbines $11$-$20$ and wind turbines $21$-$30$ show a higher correlation with each other than with wind turbines $1$-$10$.
 An analogous structure is even more pronounced for the south direction.
 Here, wind turbines $21$-$30$ show exclusively negative correlations with the other wind turbines.
 For the east direction, wind turbines $10, 20, 30$ are strongly correlated with each other and show anti-correlations with the other wind turbines.
 Similarly, wind turbines $1, 11, 21$ are correlated with each other for the west direction.
 Overall it can be seen that the wind turbines that are directly downwind have high correlations with each other and have a weaker correlation or anti-correlation with the other wind turbines.
 Thus, information about the spatial structure of the wind farm can be derived from the correlation structure in combination with the wind direction.
+The observed correlation structures display the total interaction between turbines as an aggregation of complex dynamics such as the wake effect.
 In all these considerations, it should be noted that the wind direction is still an average over half a day and all wind turbines.
 The emergence of such a clear pattern despite this fact is noteworthy.
 It is interesting to investigate to what extent these effects can be found in data with a higher temporal resolution.
 This will be done in the analysis of the \textsc{Thanet} dataset in the following section.